 Putin to self-isolate after Covid-19 case confirmed in entourage, Kremlin says, as Russian president moves major meetings online

-In a statement issued to journalists on Tuesday, it was confirmed that Putin would have to isolate.
-During a telephone call with his Tajik counterpart, Emomali Rahmon, the President "said that in connection with the detected cases of coronavirus in his environment, he must observe the regime of self-isolation for a certain period of time," the message reads.
+In a statement issued to journalists on Tuesday, it was confirmed that President Putin would have to isolate.
+During a telephone call with his Tajik counterpart Emomali Rahmon, Putin "said that in connection with the detected cases of coronavirus in his environment, he must observe the regime of self-isolation for a certain period of time," the statement reads.

+Speaking to reporters later on Tuesday, Kremlin Press Secretary Dmitry Peskov said “the president is absolutely in good health.”
+Peskov said President Putin’s “isolation will not affect his work, but there will be no face-to-face events for some time.”Also on rt.com Single shot of Sputnik V effective against Covid hospitalization & deaths among elderly – Argentine study published by The Lancet

-Putin had been due to attend a summit of the Shanghai Cooperation Organisazion in Dushanbe, Tajikistan, later this week, with the situation in Afghanistan understood to be high on the agenda.
+Putin had been due to attend a summit of the Shanghai Cooperation Organization in Dushanbe, Tajikistan, later this week, with the situation in Afghanistan understood to be high on the agenda.
 He will reportedly attend the meeting virtually.
-On Monday, the Russian president met Syrian leader Bassar Assad, and also attended military drills in Nizhny Novgorod, with Defense Minister Sergey Shoigu & General Valery Gerasimov.
+On Monday, the Russian president met Syrian leader Bashar Assad, and also attended military drills in Nizhny Novgorod with Defense Minister Sergey Shoigu and General Valery Gerasimov.

 The news comes just one day after Putin said that a number of cases of Covid-19 had been detected in his inner circle, and that he may soon have to cancel engagements in order to potentially prevent the spread of the virus.
-His press secretary, Dmitry Peskov, later said that the president had been speaking hypothetically, and that no such orders had yet been given by his doctors.
+Peskov later said that the president had been speaking hypothetically, and that no such orders had yet been given by his doctors.

 Putin received two doses of a domestic coronavirus vaccine earlier this year in a closed-door appointment.
 In June, the Russian leader revealed that he had been immunized with the Moscow-made Sputnik V jab.
 Explaining his decision, he said he requested the formula “especially since our armed forces are being vaccinated with Sputnik V, and I am the supreme commander-in-chief.”